danielgomes96/Marvel/README.md

 * feature-modules: contains the presentation layer of each feature (ex: feature-comic);

-* data module: the data layer contains all the code necessary to retrieve the data, whether from the local database or the service;
+* data module: the data layer contains all the code necessary to retrieve the data, whether from a local database or a service;

 * domain module: the business logic layer contains entities, use cases and interfaces to communicate with the data module;

-* core module: it has some implementations that are used by the rest of the application (ex: connectivity handler, request handler, etc.);
+* core module: it has some implementations that are used by the application (ex: connectivity handler, request handler, etc);

 * extension module: this module has extensions that can be reused throughout the project;